 Those cupcakes, right?
 Heck, all of the sweets that tempt throughout the holiday season.
 I know it’s hard, but if depression is a problem we have to turn away.

 Go figure.
 The very thing that makes us feel better only makes us worse.
 Hmmm.

-The University of Kansas piece: Want to Avoid the Holiday Blues?
+Thanks to The University of Kansas for the news.
+Their piece: Want to Avoid the Holiday Blues?
 New Report Suggests Skipping the Sweet Treats

 Hundreds upon hundreds of Chipur articles are here to help you through the holidays.
 Ya’ gotta’ peruse the titles.